 Earth is the densest planet in the solar system

-Earth is the largest and densest of all terrestrial planets.
-Terrestrial planets tend to be rich in metals and silicate rocks.
+It’s the largest and densest of all terrestrial planets.
+Terrestrial planets like Mercury, Venus, Earth and Mars tend to be rich in metals and silicate rocks.

-So now we know what Earth is made of.
+So now we know what Earth is made of in terms of its composition.
 What is Earth density?
+And how do you calculate how dense Earth is?

 Earth density by core, mantle and crust

 If you average density throughout the whole planet, then Earth density is about 5.513 g/cm3.
-But if you compare Earth density its layers, density steadily increases as you go outwards from the core to crust.
+But if you compare Earth density by its layers, density steadily increases as you go inwards from the crust to core.

 For example, Earth’s inner core has the highest density at 12.9 g/cm3.
 Next, the outer core has a density of about 11.0 g/cm3.